Why join us on our "Active Galapagos" Tour?

 Am I Fit Enough?

 The ACTIVE cruise will give you greater opportunities to hike, kayak and swim than with most other Galapagos cruise experiences.
 Despite the focus on fitness, you don't have to be an olympian to join us.
-The most strenuous of activities consist of moderate 2 hour hikes, with little elevational gain.
+The most strenuous of activities consist of moderate 2 hour hikes, with little elevational gain and frequent stops to observe nature.
 As a result, we have had participants from 15 to 87 years (Indeed!
 Joining us in 2006, this man was reportedly more fit than most others on the cruise!) of age on our cruises without a problem.
 In all cases, activities are optional and should you decide to relax on the ship while the party is out hiking, kayaking or snorkelling, you will be free to do so.
 When possible, alternative activities are arranged.